AceOfHeaVeN/avxav-Odoo-integration/content/avxav-Odoo Integration/Questions to Ask Odoo Staff (Hamilton).md

 up:: [[Odoo]] [[avxav]]

 ## Entire Company

+### Can we use it in Offline Mode?
+IMPORTANT

+This is the most important question, if the internet goes down in avxav or in SDB, will we be able to use it offline?
+- We bought Odoo.sh, so I'm assuming that everything will be on the cloud, how will the system be configured to allow offline actions?
 ### Can I link the documents app to my windows explorer?

 So that I can create documents inside the Odoo documents app, and then be able to see them as windows files and folders?